Share your insights

 Cord prolapse

-Cord prolapse is an obstetric emergency where the umbilical cord descends through the cervical canal ahead of the presenting part of the fetus or alongside it when the membranes have ruptured.
-This condition can lead to cord compression and subsequent fetal hypoxia, making it a critical situation that requires immediate intervention.
+• Cord prolapse is an obstetric emergency where the umbilical cord descends through the cervical canal ahead of the presenting part of the foetus or alongside it when the membranes have ruptured.

 • Cord prolapse is relatively rare, occurring in approximately 0.1% to 0.6% of all deliveries.

-Risk Factors:
+Risk Factors

-• Premature rupture of membranes
+• Premature rupture of membranes.

-• Long umbilical cord
+• Long umbilical cord.

-• Low birth weight or preterm fetus
+• Low birth weight or preterm foetus.

-• Multiparity (having given birth two or more times)
+• Multiparity (having given birth two or more times).

-• Use of artificial rupture of membranes (ARM) for induction or augmentation of labour
+• Use of artificial rupture of membranes (ARM) for induction or augmentation of labour.

 Clinical Features

-• Visual or palpable identification of the umbilical cord in the vagina or protruding from the cervical os
+• Visual or palpable identification of the umbilical cord in the vagina or protruding from the cervical os.

 Management